Mexico getting its first female president, Claudia Sheinbaum

 "We have demonstrated that Mexico is a democratic country with peaceful elections," she said.

-The preliminary count, which started off very slowly, put Sheinbaum 27 points ahead of Gálvez with 42% of polling place tallies counted shortly after her victory speech.
+The preliminary tally, which started off very slowly, put Sheinbaum 27 points ahead of Gálvez with 42% of polling place tallies counted shortly after her victory speech.

 His anointed successor, the 61-year-old Sheinbaum led the campaign wire-to-wire despite a spirited challenge from Gálvez.
 This was the first time in Mexico that the two main opponents were women.